A united regional workforce system that creates opportunity for all.

 Ensuring 25% of Durham Public Schools graduates graduate with a postsecondary credential aligned to a quality job.

 Want to learn more or get involved?
-Reach out to the United Way of the Greater Triangle’s Future of Work team to start the conversation.
+Reach out to the United Way Greater Triangle’s Future of Work team to start the conversation.